TahaNili/Alien-invasion/README.md

 - **Normal and Above**: AI-powered enemies for extra challenge
 - **ML Training**: Optional feature to enable advanced difficulties

-### Setting Up AI Featureslopers, designers, and gamers come together to create something extraordinary.
-We’re focused on pushing the limits of what this game can be, and we need your expertise to make that happen.
+### Setting Up AI Features

+The project includes an AI system for enemy controllers that is optional and powered by simple ML models (Logistic Regression, Decision Tree, KNN).
+Training uses recorded gameplay data (CSV files) produced by the game's recorder.
+The models are saved under `data/models/` as joblib files and are required for "Normal" difficulty and above.

 The foundation is set, but now it’s time to build something even better.
 If you’re ready to contribute, collaborate, and help take this project to the next level, we’re excited to have you on board.